-- (a) to investigate the disclosure themselves - (b) to forward the disclosure to The Trust Board or a committee of the board to investigate - (c) to decide whether it needs to be passed on to an appropriate authority.
-If it goes to an appropriate authority, they will advise the complainant that they are now investigating the complaint. - 5.
-If you believe that both the Principal and the chairperson of The Trust Board may be a party to the wrongdoing or in close relationship with the person/s involved in the wrongdoing you can approach an external "appropriate authority" directly yourself.
+- (a) to investigate the disclosure themselves - (b) to forward the disclosure to The Trust Board or a committee of the board to investigate - (c) whether it needs to be passed on to an Appropriate Authority.
+The Appropriate Authority, will then advise the complainant that they are now investigating the complaint. - 5.
+If the complainant believe that both the Principal and the chairperson of The Trust Board may be a party to the wrongdoing or in close relationship with the person/s involved in the wrongdoing they can approach an external "Appropriate Authority" directly.

-Who is an "appropriate authority?"
+Who is an "Appropriate Authority?"

-As noted above, in some circumstances the disclosure could be made to an appropriate authority by the complainant or the person to whom the complainant has made the disclosure.
-An appropriate authority is defined in the Act as including:
+As noted above, in some circumstances the disclosure could be made to an Appropriate Authority by the complainant or the person to whom the complainant has made the disclosure.
+An Appropriate Authority is defined in the Act as including: